AJnsm/ajnsm.github.io/research.md

 **Interactions and information theory**

 [I've also shown](https://arxiv.org/abs/2205.04440) how such higher-order interactions are centrally located in the landscape of higher-order information theory.
-Currently, I'm a postdoc at the <a href="https://www.mis.mpg.de" target="_blank">Max Planck Institute for Mathematics in the Sciences</a>, where I look at the role of higher-order information theory in other complex systems, such as n-qubit quantum circuits.
+While at the <a href="https://www.mis.mpg.de" target="_blank">Max Planck Institute for Mathematics in the Sciences</a> I looked at the role of higher-order information theory in other complex systems, such as <a href="https://arxiv.org/abs/2404.06454" target="_blank">n-qubit quantum circuits</a>.

 <img src="/assets/research_info/commDiag.png" alt="Image of a combinatorial gene regulation" width="600"/>